NATIONAL ID STRATEGY

 Step 8 – Authentication service provided to relying parties via ASP (Authentication Service Providers)

 The National ID Program provides inclusive available services for every citizen and resident across the country.
-With a plan of creating a platform that engages all stakeholders involved, the National ID Program is open to onboard all interested stakeholders.
+With a plan of creating a platform that engages all stakeholders involved, the National ID Program is open to onboarding all interested stakeholders.
 However, priorities are set in some critical sectors such as the financial sector, civil service, education, social services, workforce management, and telecommunication based on the vital services they provide.

 The National ID Program is working to sensitize and introduce the program to the public with Transparency as one of its core principles.
 The overall technical platform, legal and other documentation, business processes etc. are available to the public on the website and social media accounts.
 Regular awareness creation sessions will be conducted through direct interaction with different stakeholders while also usingferent media outlets to release information and guidelines for the public.

 The National ID Program’s crucial stage is the registration and enrollment stage.
 This step is vital in determining other expected values of the service throughout the operation of the identification life cycle.
 The enrollment activity will be a cooperative responsibility with numerous stakeholders, involving contributions on different aspects.
-The National ID Program uses a computerized enrollment system with an online authentication strategy
+The National ID Program uses a computerized enrollment system with an online authentication strategy.

 Monitoring and Evaluation Strategy

 The National ID is a five-year program established to issue a national-level robust digital identification service.
 The program has set milestones to achieve in these five years, hence its performic needs to be evaluated against these set milestones and objectives.
-The Monitoring and Evaluation strategy set forth by the National ID Program will be evaluating the performance of the program with set goals, verify achieved milestones, and mitigate cases of shortcomings.
+The Monitoring and Evaluation strategy set forth by the National ID Program will be evaluating the performance of the program with set goals, verify achieved milestones, and mitigate cases of shortcomings

 The procurement approach has been sensible to technical standards and high-end quality.
 Accordingly, complex parts are purchased from global industry leaders including biometric hardware related SDK (Software Development Kit), ABIS (Automated Biometric Identification System), and most of the infrastructure level components at the back end are procured with an open and competitive procurement process.
 Vendor neutrality is a key principle that will not be ignored during procurements.